Assessing Learner Outcomes

 Program-specific learner outcomes

 In parallel with the university-wide assessment of student learning, each program has developed specific learner outcomes that reflect the areas of knowledge, competencies, attitudes, and behaviors expected of graduates.
 In order to ensure academic excellence and the continuous improvement of academic program quality, the university engages in the periodic, systematic, and comprehensive review of every academic program.
-The program review process meets the expectations of the New England Association of Schools and Colleges, our regional accreditation body.
+The program review process meets the expectations of the New England Commission of Higher Education, our regional accreditation body.
 The focus of academic program review is the assessment of student learning.
 Other indicators of quality and productivity are evaluated as well.
 Program faculty use data obtained through the program review process to implement curriculum changes, as needed.

 Student Learner Outcome Pages